ved-sharma/Display-Microscope-Positions/README.md

 ![alt text](https://github.com/ved-sharma/Display-Microscope-Positions/blob/master/Data/markers%2BFOVs.png)

-This macro displays the positions added on the TES multiphoton microscope.
+The ImageJ macro I wrote (Display Positions.ijm) displays the sample positions added on our TES multiphoton microscope.
 It gives a visual map of where all the positions are located in x-y.
 This is helpful in finding if there are overlaps between different positions.